ShadeuserFashion/node/deps/uv/docs/src/design.rst

 libuv provides users with 2 abstractions to work with, in combination with the event loop: handles and requests.

 Handles represent long-lived objects capable of performing certain operations while active.
-Some
+Some examples:

-examples: a prepare handle gets its callback called once every loop iteration when active, and a TCP server handle get its connection callback called every time there is a new connection.
+- A prepare handle gets its callback called once every loop iteration when active.
+- A TCP server handle that gets its connection callback called every time there is a new connection.

 Requests represent (typically) short-lived operations.
 These operations can be performed over a
 handle: write requests are used to write data on a handle; or standalone: getaddrinfo requests